crystal-lang/crystal-book/using_the_compiler/README.md

 $ crystal build hello_world.cr --release --static
 ```

-**NOTE:** Building statically-linked executables is currently only supported on Alpine Linux.
+**NOTE:** Building fully statical linked executables is currently only supported on Alpine Linux.

 More information about statically linking [can be found on the wiki](https://github.com/crystal-lang/crystal/wiki/Static-Linking).

+The compiler uses the `CRYSTAL_LIBRARY_PATH` environment variable as a first lookup destination for static and dynamic libraries that are to be linked.
+This can be used to provide static versions of libraries that are also available as dynamic libraries.

 ### Creating a Crystal project